 General working hypothesis

-HD patients report increased sleep disturbance compared to healthy participants (Fig. 2).
-In healthy participants, such disturbance affects neural circuits which are imperative in HD: cognitive control, emotional reactivity, and saliency processing.
-We hypothesize that sleep disturbance and specifically REM sleep duration or REM stability, exacerbate HD by affecting these neural circuits and their behavioral correlates.
-We will test our hypothesis in 3 phases: 1) Comparing objective and subjective sleep and central neurocognitive processes in HD patients, OCD patients and healthy participants; 2) Testing whether inducing sleep disturbance impacts patients’ clinical symptoms and central neurocognitive processes; 3) Testing whether CBTI improves HD and OCD patients’ symptoms, sleep and neurocognition.
-Together, our results may constitute a major advance the field of HD and OCD, enrich evolving research of sleep and neuroscience of obsessive-compulsive and related disorders and lead to follow up neuroimaging studies and clinical trials.
+Patients with HD report increased sleep disturbance compared with healthy individuals (Fig. 2).
+In healthy individuals, such disturbance affects neural circuits that are implicated in HD: cognitive control, emotional reactivity, and saliency processing.
+We hypothesize that sleep disturbance, and specifically REM sleep duration or stability, exacerbates HD by affecting these neural circuits and their behavioral correlates.
+We will test our hypothesis in three phases: 1) Comparing objective and subjective sleep and central neurocognitive processes in HD patients, OCD patients, and healthy participants; 2) investigating whether inducing sleep disturbance impacts patients’ clinical symptoms and central neurocognitive processes; and 3) investigating whether CBTI improves HD and OCD patients’ symptoms, sleep, and neurocognition.
+Together, our results will constitute a major advance in the field of HD and OCD, enrich the evolving research into sleep and the neuroscience of obsessive–compulsive and related disorders, and help to inform follow-up neuroimaging studies and clinical trials.

-Research design & methods
+Research design and methods

-All studies will be approved by Bar-Ilan University’s Internal Review Board and the collaborating mental health clinics’ Helsinki committees prior to study initiation.
-Any medical findings will be reported to patients and to their treating physicians.
+All studies will be approved by the Internal Review Board of Bar-Ilan University and the Helsinki committees of collaborating mental health clinics prior to the initiation of the study.
+Any medical findings will be reported to patients and their treating physicians.

 Phase 1: Testing objective and subjective sleep

-Participants and recruitment strategy: 150 participants (ages 18-65); 50 HD, 50 OCD, 50 Healthy controls (HC) will participate in phase 1.
-HD and OCD patients will be recruited from major mental health centers and clinics (letters attached) and advertisements in the media (see budget).
-HC will be recruited through targeted social media advertisements, flyering and emails to all Bar-Ilan University’s staff members.
-Inclusion criteria: all groups – ability to complete study procedures.
-HD – primary HD diagnosis, determined with the Diagnostic Interview for Anxiety Mood and Obsessive-compulsive and related Disorders (DIAMOND), validated by a gold-standard self-report scale; Savings Inventory Revised (SIR) score ≥ 41 30.
-OCD – primary OCD diagnosis determined by the DIAMOND and validated by a Yale-Brown Obsessive-Compulsive Scale (YBOCS) score ≥ 16.
-HC – ability to complete study procedures.
+Participants and recruitment strategy: We aim to recruit 150 participants (aged 18–65 years); 50 individuals with HD, 50 individuals with OCD, and 50 healthy controls (HCs) will participate in phase 1.
+HD and OCD patients will be recruited from major mental health centers and clinics (letters attached) and via advertisements in the media (please see the budget).
+HCs will be recruited through targeted social media advertisements, flyers, and emails to all staff members at Bar-Ilan University.
+Inclusion criteria: All groups – ability to complete the study procedures.
+HD – primary HD diagnosis, determined using the Diagnostic Interview for Anxiety, Mood, and OCD and Related Neuropsychiatric Disorders (DIAMOND), validated by a gold-standard self-report scale; and a Savings Inventory Revised (SIR) score ≥ 41 30.
+OCD – primary OCD diagnosis, determined using the DIAMOND and validated by a Yale–Brown Obsessive–Compulsive Scale (YBOCS) score ≥ 16.
+HC – ability to complete the study procedures.

-Exclusion criteria: all groups – history of severe head trauma or neurological conditions.
-OCD & HD – A. Psychosis spectrum disorders, moderate and severe substance use disorders, co-morbid HD and OCD; B. Hamilton Depression Rating Scale 17 (HDRS-17) score > 19; C. Active suicidality determined by the Columbia Suicidality Severity Rating Scale (CSSRS); D. current CBT for HD or OCD; E. changes in pharmacotherapy in the past month; F. Regular benzodiazepines use.
-HC – A. current or history of any psychiatric or sleep disorders determined by the DIAMOND and SCID modules; B. regular consumption of arousal-regulating pharmacotherapy or drugs.
+Exclusion criteria: All groups – history of severe head trauma or neurological conditions.
+OCD and HD – A) psychosis spectrum disorders, moderate or severe substance-use disorders, co-morbid HD and OCD; B) Hamilton Depression Rating Scale 17 (HDRS-17) score > 19; C) active suicidality, determined by the Columbia Suicidality Severity Rating Scale (CSSRS); D) current CBT for HD or OCD; E) changes in pharmacotherapy in the past month; F) regular use of benzodiazepines.
+HC – A) current or history of any psychiatric or sleep disorders determined by the DIAMOND and the SCID module; B) regular consumption of arousal-regulating pharmacotherapy or drugs.

-Fig. 3: Project outline post screening.
+Fig. 3: Project outline post-screening.
 M - morning, E - evening.
-Participants will complete neurocognitive and clinical measures at M1-M4 and E1-E4 as well as weeks 0, 4, 9, 16 of phase 3.
+Participants will complete neurocognitive and clinical measures at M1-M4 and E1-E4 as well as at weeks 0, 4, 9, and 16 of phase 3.

 Procedure: